Skip to content

 Grounding and antennas

-A circuit is floating (with respect to earth) when it has no intentional galvanic connection to earth/PE (and often no intentional connection to any other grounded system either).
+A circuit is floating with respect to earth when it has no intentional galvanic connection to earth, protective earth, or another defined reference system.

 Transformer-isolated secondary

-A mains transformer’s secondary is galvanically isolated from the primary.
-If you don’t bond either secondary conductor to earth, that secondary system is “floating”.
+A transformer secondary is galvanically isolated from the primary.
+If neither secondary conductor is bonded to earth, the secondary circuit is floating with respect to earth.

-• Secondary terminals are “live” relative to each other.
+• The secondary terminals can be fully live relative to each other.

-• But neither terminal is defined as “0 V to earth”.
+• Neither terminal is intentionally defined as 0 V to earth.

 Battery-powered equipment

-It can reduce shock risk in single-touch scenarios
+It can reduce current in a single-touch fault path

 It can make measurements more flexible